TheRinzler65/NDS-Shop-db/tutorial/English.md

 ## Game Requests

-- Not all games are available yet, but you can request them on our Discord (not available yet).
+- Not all games are available yet, but you can request them in this [server Discord](https://discord.gg/tWuMKd8ZHm).